finlaycampbell/bedcaster/README.md

-# bedcast
+# bedcaster

 Bed Occupancy Forecasting for Epidemics

 ## Overview

-The `bedcast` package provides tools for forecasting bed occupancy during epidemics using Bayesian nowcasting methods.
+The `bedcaster` package provides tools for forecasting bed occupancy during epidemics using Bayesian nowcasting methods.
 It is designed to help healthcare systems prepare for and respond to epidemic outbreaks by providing accurate forecasts of ETU (Ebola Treatment Unit) and isolation bed demand.

 ## Features